prestx00/SimpleVM/README.md

 This project is licensed under the MIT License.

 ## Support
-If you have any questions or need assistance, please create an issue in the repository, and we will do our best to help.
+If you have any questions or need assistance, please create an issue in the repository, and i will do my best to help.

 ## Acknowledgments
 [Next.js](https://nextjs.org/)